 If it makes you feel good, look and feel comfortable then there is no reason why you shouldn’t wear it.

-You should draw your inspiration from the fabrics, colors and styles that accentuates the art of your body that you are proud of.
+You should draw your inspiration from the fabrics, colors, and styles that accentuate the art of your body that you are proud of.

 Inspired by the art of dressing?
 Extend your passion to our platform.
 Share your unique fashion insights with a guest post on our ‘Fashion Write for Us‘ page.
 Unleash your creativity and inspire others!